robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 - _Empty_: never ever match

-^Literal, null, and empty are “terminal”—they don’t involve other parsers.
+^The italicized ones (literal, null, and empty) are “terminal”—they don’t involve other parsers.

-^Alternation, concatenation, repetition, and reduction are “nonterminals”—defined in terms of other parsers.
+^The bold ones (alternation, concatenation, repetition, and reduction) are “nonterminal”—defined in terms of other parsers.

 ---